The Hidden Indexing Trap: LangChain-Postgres, pgvector, and Custom Vector Stores

 Index Types, Operator Classes, and When to Use Each

-pgvector is the core PostgreSQL extension: it provides the vector type and the HNSW and IVFFlat index types.
-In addition, it exists another extension from Timescale pgvectorscale that builds on pgvector and adds a DiskANN-based index (and Statistical Binary Quantization) for larger or more dimension-heavy workloads; 1:
+pgvector is the core PostgreSQL extension — it provides the vector type and the HNSW and IVFFlat index types.
+Timescale also ships a companion extension, pgvectorscale, that builds on pgvector and adds a DiskANN-based index (and Statistical Binary Quantization) for larger or more dimension-heavy workloads 1:

 HNSW is the production default for most workloads.
 IVFFlat is appropriate for small, mostly-static datasets where the faster build time matters more than avoiding periodic reindexing.
 DiskANN uses Statistical Binary Quantization to achieve a 9× smaller index — the right choice when the HNSW index would exceed shared_buffers or when embeddings exceed 2,000 dimensions.